 Create On-Brand Content for Your Target Audience

 Fashion has been huge on TikTok, with fashion influencers on the platform using transitions to show off outfit changes like magic.
 It should come as no surprise that fashion is big on Instagram Reels, too.
-Since Instagram Reels launched, fashion leader TopShop has already racked up more than 1.7 million views on one of their videos:
+Since Instagram Reels launched, fashion leader TopShop has already racked up more than 300K views on one of their videos:

 It’s clear that TopShop knows its audience and they work hard to give that audience what they want.
 Creating content that resonates with your target audience is vitally important no matter the platform you use.
 But each platform has its own personality where certain types of content work better than others.
 Instagram Reels is no different.

 While Instagram Stories and Instagram Reels are very similar, Reels offers more sophisticated editing tools that can be used to create fun and energetic videos.
 Those videos can then be shared widely through the Explore page and aren’t limited to just your followers.